migillett/Meshtastic-Listener/README.md

 `WELCOME_MESSAGE` - (optional str, default `None`) Whenever we see a new node on the mesh, we immediately traceroute it.
 Adding this environment variable will include a welcome message.
 Keep welcome messages under 220 characters.

+`BBS_HOURS` - (optional int, default `24`) The number of hours the server will look back for bulletin board service (BBS) messages.
+Only BBS messages posted within that window will return when someone runs `!read`.

 ## Running Locally
 ```bash
 poetry run python -m meshtastic_listener